Scaling Design System Contributions at Amazon Ads

 Supporting Contributors

-Support for technical questions, contribution process, design review
+Fielded questions on technical topics, contribution process, and design review twice weekly

 Dedicated Design System Slack Channel: